 Opening time: 8 am – 7 pm; Entrance fee: 50 baht.

-How to reach Wat Saket: the closest MRT stop is Sam Yot about 2 km from the temple.
+How to reach Wat Saket: the closest MRT stop is Sam Yot, about 2 km from the temple.
 Wat Saket is located not far from Wat Suthat.

 9. Patpong Night Market

 The market is situated in the red light district of Bangkok (Silom area), and it’s one of the must-do shopping destinations of the city.
-Among its stalls, you’ll find souvenirs, kitsch items but also counterfeit watches, belts, designer clothes, football t-shirt, handbags, Dvd, cd and fashion accessories.
+Among its stalls, you’ll find souvenirs, kitsch items, but also counterfeit watches, belts, designer clothes, football t-shirt, handbags, Dvd, cd and fashion accessories.
 This area is always crowded for its nightlife and sex business as it’s plenty of strippers and go-go bars offering the famous “ping pong show”.

 How to reach the Patpong market: the market is located in the Silom area and can be easily reached on foot in a few minutes from the Sala Daeng BTS station.
 You can also take the underground MRT and get off at Silom station (connected with Sala Daeng BTS station) or Sam Yan station and then walk for about ten minutes.

-Tips: obviously this market is for tourists and less authentic than all the others, but still very particular because it is located in the red light district.
+Tips: obviously, this market is for tourists and less authentic than all the others, but still very particular because it is located in the red light district.

 10. Chao Phraya River cruise

 A cruise on Chao Phraya is a cool way to enjoy some city landmarks and the glistening Bangkok skyline from the river and explore the river banks seeing how local merchants move up and down the canals, selling food and other things.
-Many companies offer a dinner cruise to enjoy the beauty of Bangkok during the golden hours and at night when its landmarks are illuminated.
+Many companies offer a dinner cruise to enjoy Bangkok’s beauty during the golden hours and at night when its landmarks are illuminated.
 You can book your cruise through the web platform Klook.com, GetYourGuide, Viator or going straight to the River City Bangkok, a big mall with a riverside where the cruises depart.
-For a day cruise, you can also try to find a local fisherman or boatman in one of the many piers along the river and enjoy the more authentic Chao Phraya canals with a smaller boat.
+For a day cruise, you can also find a local fisherman or boatman in one of the many piers along the river and enjoy the more authentic Chao Phraya canals with a smaller boat.
 We found a boatman directly at the “Oriental” pier in Silom, near our hotel, and we made a beautiful tour along the canals.